 USF conducts classes on the campuses of the Pasco/Hernando Community College.
 Law enforcement services, including the investigation of criminal acts, are provided on a routine basis as follows: on the New Port Richey Campus by the Pasco County Sheriff's Office; on the Brooksville Campus by the Hernando County Sheriff's Office; and, on the Dade City Campus by the Dade City Police Department.
 The University Police Department provides law enforcement or crime prevention services at this location on an as needed basis.
 Crime statistics reported for the Pasco/Hernando Campuses are reflected in the chart titled "Crimes Reported by Other Law Enforcement Agencies."
 Specific crime statistics can be obtained by calling (813) 974-3899.
-The Pasco/Hernando Community College website is: www. pasco-hernandocc.com/ measures that these residents can take to protect basis by the Polk County Sheriff's Office in Lakeland.
-Specific crime statistics can be obtained at the following web address: www.polk.edu/businessandcommunity/Safety/Documents/PSC%20Annual%20Security%20Report-2010.pdf.
-The USF Polytechnic website is: www.poly.usf.edu/
+The Pasco/Hernando Community College website is: pasco-hernandocc.com/